Photo of Bhante Sujato.

 We’re in Little India, so there are plenty of restaraunts and shops where you can buy food locally.

-Yes, we are. 🥕 🍍 🥦 🍚
+Yes, thanks for asking. 🥕 🍍 🥦 🍚

 Any allergies?